-Generic Population and Precaution Name Elderly/ Children Pregnancy Category Excreted in Breast Milk failure while receiving therapy and consider alternative anticoagulant therapy.
-Dysfunction Edoxaban tosylate No dosage adjustment required in the elderly.
+Generic Population and Precaution Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk failure while receiving therapy and consider alternative anticoagulant therapy.
+Rivaroxaban No dosage adjustment required in the elderly.
 Safety and efficacy in children have not been established.
-Renal dose adjustment is required; for creatinine clearances 15 to 50 mL/minute, a dose of 30 mg is recommended.
-Do not use if creatinine clearance is <15 mL/minute.
-No dosage adjustment required in mild hepatic impairment.
-Avoid use in patients with moderate or severe hepatic dysfunction or with any hepatic disease associated with coagulopathy. С Unknown Rivaroxaban No dosage adjustment required in the elderly.
-Safety and efficacy in children have not been established.
 Renal dose adjustment is required; for creatinine clearances 30 to 50 mL/minute, a dose of 15 mg is recommended.
 Creatinine clearance of 15 to 30 was not studied, but it is expected to be similar to creatinine clearance of 30 to 50 (atrial fibrillation only).
 Avoid use in patients with severe renal dysfunction (creatinine clearance <30 mL/minute).
 No dosage adjustment required.
-Avoid use in patients with moderate or severe hepatic dysfunction or with any hepatic disease associated with coagulopathy. С Unknown Warfarin Caution should be observed with administration to elderly patients in any situation or physical No dose adjustment required.
+Avoid use in patients with moderate or severe hepatic dysfunction or with any hepatic disease associated with coagulopathy.
+C Unknown Warfarin Caution should be observed with administration to elderly patients in any situation or physical condition where added risk of hemorrhage is present.
+Safety and efficacy in children have not been established.
+No dose adjustment required.
 No dosage adjustment required.
-Hepatic dysfunction can potentiate the X Not detected in milk.
-Monitor infants for bruising or bleeding if administered
+Hepatic dysfunction can potentiate the response to warfarin through impaired synthesis of clotting factors and decreased metabolism of warfarin.
+X Not detected in milk.
+Monitor infants for bruising or bleeding if administered to a nursing mother.